ethanlabs101/Retro-Fi/README.md

 ---
 ## Features 📋

-- A clean lightweight Rofi-based retro game launcher
+✨ Easy plug-and-play setup
+Clone directly to ~ and start playing immediately — no complex installation needed.

+🎮 Compatible with 30+ retro consoles
+Check out the [CONSOLE LIST](link-to-console-list.md) for the full supported list.

+⭐️ Favorites management
+Automatic ROM *and save file symlinks* for smooth game launching.

+🎨 Theme Editor
+Customize *backgrounds, text, and ASCII art*, fully integrated into Retro-Fi.

+🖼️ Box art refresh tool
+Refresh and manage your box art cache with ease.

+🖌️ Ships with high-quality console PNGs
+*All with transparent backgrounds* for a sleek UI.

+🗂️ Custom console → games folder structure
+Keeps your library organized and clean.

-- Custom .rasi Rofi theme
+🎨 Custom `.rasi` Rofi theme
+Designed for Retro-Fi, fully included.

-- 6x4 transparent grid layout with box arts & description
+🖥️ 6x4 transparent grid layout
+Displays *box arts & game descriptions* in a visually appealing way.

-- Per-system and per-game search method
+🔍 Per-system and per-game search method
+Quickly find and launch any title in your library.

-- Custom theme isolated from global Rofi config
+🎨 Custom theme isolated from global Rofi config
-- Currently Supports (GBA, GBC, GB, DS, SNES, NES, and SEGA GENESIS)
+Safe to tweak without affecting other Rofi setups.

+💻 Written entirely in pure Bash
+*Minimal dependencies, fully transparent, and modifiable*.

 ---
 ## Requirements / Dependencies 🔧
 - Rofi